MoonZoon/MoonZoon/docs/frontend.md

 - CSS concepts / events like _focus_, _hover_ and _breakpoints_ are handled directly by Rust / Zoon _elements_.

 - There is no such thing as CSS _margins_ or _selectors_.
-Padding and element / component nesting are more natural alternatives.
+Padding and element nesting are more natural alternatives.

 ---
 ## Color